 Doing the right thing at all times in a fair manner is the way to ensure the company stays in business for a long time

-A company which respects all its employees in an unbiased manner goes a long way in gaining the trust and commitment of its workforce.
+A company that respects all its employees in an unbiased manner goes a long way in gaining the trust and commitment of its workforce.

 Being innovative and not just imitating competitors will sustain the growth and success of the company.
 Setting up strong core values will be a constant reminder in this process